 I have a theory: bullies in the playground become bullies in the boardroom.

-A couple of years ago, we went out for dinner with some relatives, one of whom was a 13-year-old young lady.
+A number of years ago, we went out for dinner with some relatives, one of whom was a 13-year-old young lady.
 In chatting, she revealed that she was being bullied at school.
-The principal and a police officer had spoken to the three perpetrators and then … it happened again.
-This young girl was taunted due to her religion (pennies being pitched at her, and fingers raised to their noses in a Hitler-like fashion).
-Sad thing was, it was another group of students doing it.
+The principal and a police officer had spoken to the three perpetrators and then, it happened again.
+This young girl was taunted due to her religion (pennies being pitched at her, and fingers raised to their noses as moustaches and arms gesturing in a Hitler-like salute).
+Sad thing was, it was a completely different group of students doing it.
 The principal was shocked.
 I’m not.

-Bully behavior spreads and if it’s not publicly stopped, it’s copied by others.
+Bully behaviour spreads and if it’s not publicly stopped, it’s copied by others.